-FOOD SAFETY AND STANDARDS AUTHORITY OF INDIA Inspiring Trust, Assuring Safe & Nutritious Food Ministry of Health and Family Willers, Covernment of India Determination of Higher Alcohols - Titrimetric Method Method No. FSSAI 13.013:2021 Scope Titrimetric method for determination of higher alcohols present in alcoholic Caution Sulphuric acid: Concentrated sulfuric acid is extremely corrosive and can cause serious burns when not handled properly.
+() () Determination of Higher Alcohols - Titrimetric Method FOOD SAFETY AND STANDARDS AUTHORITY OF INDIA Inspiring Trust, Assuring Safe & Nutritious Food Menstry of Health and Family Welfare, Government of India ESSAL13.013.2021 Parisian No. & Data 0.0 Scope Titrimetric method for determination of higher alcohols present in alcoholic Scope hereages.
+Caution 1.
+Sulphuric acid: Concentrated sulfuric acid is extremely corrosive and can cause serious burns when not handled properly.
 This chemical is unique because it not only causes chemical burns, but also secondary thermal burns as a result of dehydration.
 This dangerous chemical is capable of corroding skin, paper, metals, and even stone in some cases.
 If sulfuric acid makes direct contact with the eyes, it can cause permanent blindness.
-If ingested, this chemical may cause internal burns, irreversible organ damage, and possibly death.
-Potassium dichromate: Corrosive.
-Causes severe burns to every area of contact.
+If ingested, unis chemical may cause internal burns, irreversible organ damage, and 2 Potassium dichromate: Corrosive Causes severe hurns to every area of contact.
 Harmful if swallowed or inhaled.
 Affects the respiratory system, liver, kidneys, eyes, skin and blood.
-Sodium hydroxide: Sodium hydroxide is strongly irritating and corrosive.
+3. Sodium hydroxide: Sodium hydroxide is strongly irritating and corrosive.
 It can cause severe burns and permanent damage to any tissue that it comes in contact with.
-Sodium hydroxide can cause hydrolysis of proteins, and hence Principle can cause burns in the eyes which may lead to permanent eye damage.
-Higher alcohols separated by carbon tetrachloride, after saturation with sodium chloride.
+Sodium hydroxide can cause hydrolysis of proteins, and hence Principle Higher alcohols separated by carbon tetrachloride after saturation with sodium Timeipie chloride.
 Higher alcohols fraction is oxidized using oxidation reagent and formed acid is titrated against alkali and estimated.
-Apparatus / Instruments General Glassware and apparatus (Refer 2.0 at page no. 2).
-Separating funnel, 250 mL.
-Volumetric flask, 1 L capacity.
-Distillation assembly having Kjeldhal flask, 800 mL capacity; With splash head, Liebig condenser, Receiver of capacity 250 mL.
-(Figure is adopted from FSSAI Manual of Methods of Analysis of Foods: Alcoholic beverages, 2019, Page 24) Materials and Reagents Sulphuric acid GR grade.
-Potassium dichromate.
-Standard NaOH, 0.1N Carbon tetrachloride GR grade, distilled Sodium chloride GR grade
+Apparatus / Instruments 1.
+General Glassware and apparatus (Refer 2.0 at page no. 2).
+2. Separating funnel, 250 mL.
+3. Volumetric flask, 1 L capacity.
+4. Distillation assembly having Kjeldhal flask, 800 mL capacity; With splash neau, Liedig condenser, Receiver of capacity 250 mL.
+(Figure is adopted from FSSAI Manual of Methods of Analysis of Foods: Motorials and Descents Alcoholic beverages, 2019, Page 24) Iviaterials and Reagents 1.
+Sulphuric acid GK grade.
+2. Forassium dicinomate.
+3. Standard NaOH 0 1N 4.
+Carbon tetrachloride GR grade, distilled 5.
+Sodium chloride GR grade